missaelili/Katas-Solution/Front-end/Second Week/readme.txt

-For this project I wanted to make a theme related to the tripulation, so i decided to make a bekery on the space!
+For this project I wanted to make a theme related to the tripulation, so i decided to make a bakery on the space!